varmoh/documentation/other/rag-assessment.md

 ---

 ## Modularity and Separation of Concerns

-- Each LLM provider is an **independent connection module** → avoids monolithic code.
+- Each client has its own independent LLM connection modules, which avoids monolithic design and ensures isolation between deployments.
 - Retrieval, generation, and monitoring are separated → easier testing, updating, and scaling.
 - Synchronization handled via separate mechanism (e.g., cron/scheduled task).
 - Admin UI is a standalone management component.